Skip to contents

 Details

 build_ascii_table() is the rendering engine that produces the aligned text layout of spicy-formatted tables.
-It automatically detects cell widths (including colored text), inserts Unicode separators, and applies padding for different display modes ("compact", "normal", "wide").
+It automatically detects cell widths (including colored text), inserts Unicode separators, and applies a configurable amount of horizontal padding.

 For most users, this function should not be called directly.
 Instead, use spicy_print_table() which adds headers, notes, and alignment logic automatically.